microsoft/dicom-server/docs/resources/faq.md

 ## What versions of .NET are Supported?

-The web server always supports the latest .NET version, whether it is a short-term service (STS) or long-term service (LTS) version.
+The web server always supports the latest .NET version, whether it is a Standard Term Support (STS) or Long Term Support (LTS) version.
 The Azure Functions on the other hand, used to execute long-running operations, support the latest LTS version of .NET as per the support provided the Azure Functions framework.
-The Medical Imaging Server for DICOM docker images always include necessary runtime components.
+The Medical Imaging Server for DICOM docker images always include the necessary runtime components.